-2) Place the poster board on a sticky blue cardstock mat, or a not-as-sticky green mat.
+2) Place the poster board on a sticky blue LightGrip mat, or a not-as-sticky green StandardGrip mat.

-How to Use the free Halloween SVG in Cricut Design Space
+How to use the free Halloween creepy tree SVG in Cricut Design Space

 3) Download the free Halloween Spooky Tree SVG file from the Free Files Folder.
 It’s Design #52.